cjneely10/EukMetaSanity/INSTALLATION.md

 `sed`, `grep`, `conda`, `wget`, `make`, and `git` should be installed on your system.

-Clone this repository:
+Ensure that the drive in which your conda installation is contained has ~80GB of extra space.

+Clone this repository to a drive with >128GB of storage space:

 ```
 git clone https://github.com/cjneely10/EukMetaSanity.git
 cd EukMetaSanity
 ```

-Ensure that you have `conda`&ge;4.9.2 installed, that you have conda activated, and that you are in your `(base)` conda environment.
+Ensure that you have `conda`&ge;4.9 installed, that you have conda activated, and that you are in your `(base)` conda environment.

 A typical installation can be run using: